sribalakumar/semian/README.md

 ```

 Per the above example, you no longer need to care about the number of tickets.
 Rather, the tickets shall be computed as a proportion of the number of active workers.

 In this case, we'd allow 50% of the workers on a particular host to connect to this redis resource.
+So long as the workers are in their own process, they will automatically be registered.
+The quota will
+set the bulkhead threshold based on the number of registered workers, whenever a new worker registers.

+This is ideal for environments with non-uniform worker distribution, and to eliminate the need to manually
+calculate and adjust ticket counts.

 **Note**: